Energy Institute for Educators

 Join us and enjoy:

-- Dynamic interactions with university energy, education researchers, and fellow teachers
+- Dynamic interactions with UW energy researchers, educators and fellow teachers

 - Tours of numerous energy laboratories and field sites, and discussions with corresponding faculty and researchers